mathieu-keller/opf-parser/README.md

 # Epub parser

 This parser only supports epub version 3.0 so far.
-This parser also only reads the MetaData.
+This parser also only reads MetaData and Manifest.

 ### How to use?
 ```go